 Christian L. Tomski, PA-C, is a physician assistant board-certified by the National Commission on Certification of Physician Assistants.
 He provides general orthopedic and sports medicine care.

 As a physician assistant, Christian provides high-quality, comprehensive care.
-He works with Bone & Joint’s orthopedic doctors and podiatrists at Bone & Joint’s Plover location.
+He assists Dr. Halverson with surgical cases in the operating room and sees patients at Bone & Joint’s Plover and Rib Mountain locations.

 Christian Tomski has a special interest in joint replacement.
 He also has specialized training in foot and ankle orthopedic surgery.
-He helps people as they prepare for and recover from surgery, sports injuries, and […]
+He helps people as they prepare for and […]

 There may be many reasons.
 First, it IS summer in Wisconsin, and that means heat, humidity, and swollen feet.